Family life insurance can secure the financial future of…

 Whether you choose an assurance or insurance policy your cover will cease if you stop paying your premiums.

 Either policy options can be written into trust.
-This ensures the proceeds of your policy avoid forming part of your estate and therefore aren't subject to 40% inheritance tax.
+This could help avoid/minimise 40% inheritance tax, by detaching the proceeds of your policy from your estate.

 Also, the cost of your premiums in either scenario will be heavily influenced by your sum assured.
 The greater the sum, the higher the premium.